PatrycjaBlaszkowska/gamers-vault/README.md

 **Logo Addition for Mobile Devices** :

-The logo has been reinstated in the mobile navigation bar to enhance branding and improve user experience.
+- The logo has been reinstated in the mobile navigation bar to enhance branding and improve user experience.
 This logo serves as a home page link, allowing users to easily navigate back to the main page with a single tap.
 This change aims to streamline navigation and reinforce brand recognition on smaller screens.

+**Additional Enhancements**:

+- Free Delivery Banner:
+ - A "Free delivery on orders over £50!" banner has been added to both desktop and mobile views to promote a key selling point and encourage purchases.
+- Contact Link:
+   - An additional <li> for the contact page has been included in the navigation bar, providing users with easy access to customer support and inquiries.

+*These updates collectively aim to improve user engagement and accessibility while maintaining a clear and attractive navigation structure.*

 [Login Page](/docs/wireframes/login-page-wireframes.pdf)